crashka/cm/notes/DESIGN_NOTES.rst

 To Do - Immediate/Active
 ------------------------

-* basic normalization for conductor, performer, and ensemble
+* basic normalization for conductor and ensemble (composer and performer done...for now!)
+* abstract entity_string parsing
 * rationalize use of "entity" (as either relational table or name/proper noun)!!!
 * investigate anomalies with play_seq matches
 * rectify program based on play_seq matches